Trendyol/SessionStore/README.md

 # Session Store

-SessionStore is a lightweight Android library that provides session-scoped data storage for your applications.
+Session Store is a lightweight Android library that provides session-scoped data storage for your applications.
 It offers a simple key-value API for storing arbitrary objects that automatically persist across configuration changes and process death, while being intelligently cleaned up when a new user session begins.

 ## Why Session Store Exists

 Android's Bundle has a strict size limitation of approximately 1MB for saving and restoring instance state.
 When your application needs to pass large objects between activities or fragments, retain complex state across configuration changes, or persist substantial data during process death, the Bundle quickly becomes insufficient.
 Exceeding this limit results in `TransactionTooLargeException`, causing crashes or silent data loss.

-SessionStore solves this problem by providing an alternative storage mechanism that uses Room database for persistence, eliminating size constraints while maintaining the same lifecycle guarantees you'd expect from saved instance state.
+Session Store solves this problem by providing an alternative storage mechanism that uses Room database for persistence, eliminating size constraints while maintaining the same lifecycle guarantees you'd expect from saved instance state.
 The library automatically detects whether your activity is starting fresh, being recreated from a configuration change, or recovering from process death, and manages data cleanup accordingly.
 When a genuine new session begins—such as a fresh app launch after process termination without saved state—all previous session data is automatically purged, ensuring you don't accumulate stale data over time.

 ## Quick Start